search engine optimization pay per click blog

 Written by seg @ 6:04 AM permanent link on Tuesday, September 8, 2009 | Post a Comment |

 Before proceeding to know how to get higher Quality Scores, l, we need to understand how a quality score is calculated.
-Simply stated, a Quality Score is calculated every time your keyword matches a search query - or in other words, every time your keyword has the potential to trigger an ad.

 Then, it is necessary to know why Quality Score is important.
 The Ad Rank or the position an ad shows on a search result or across the content network - is determined by maximum cost per click and quality score.
 There is a widely accepted formula to arrive at the ad rank and the formula may be stated thus: